 If necessary, reach out to your mediator for assistance.
 On rare occasion, I work with clients who request that I contact their spouse on their behalf.
 In those cases, I send either an email or a letter introducing myself and the mediation process.
 I also invite the spouse to schedule a call to discuss any questions or concerns they may have.

-If you have been doing your research online about mediation, share the resources you find with your spouse.
+If you have been doing your research online about divorce mediation, share the resources you find with your spouse.
 If the resources convinced you that mediation is right for your situation, they may very well convince your spouse as well.

 · Putting your family first